-This brochure describes the benefits of the SAMBA Health Benefit Plan under SAMBA's contract (CS 1074) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+This brochure describes the benefits of the SAMBA Health Benefit Plan under contract (CS 1074) between the Special Agents Mutual Benefit Association (SAMBA) and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
 Customer service may be reached at 800-638-6589 or 301-984-1440 (for TTY, use 301-984-4155) or through our website: www.SambaPlans.com.
 The address for the SAMBA Health Benefit Plan administrative offices is: